UWM-Libraries/lc-git/_episodes/02-getting-started.md

 > ## Challenge: Add more Markdown to your file and commit your changes
 >
-> In a text editor, add the text below to your index.md file and commit the changes to your repository.
+> In a text editor, add the markdown text below to your index.md file and commit the changes to your repository.
 >
 > ~~~
 >## Level 2 Heading